m-col/reach/docs/introduction.rst

 Overview
 --------

-This project contains directions on how to contruct and operate a head-fixed forelimb reaching task for mice.
-This design uses visual cues as reach targets, though the design could be adapted easily to be cued via other sensory modalities.
+This project contains directions on how to contruct, operate and analyse a head-fixed forelimb reaching task for mice.
+This design uses visual cues as reach targets, though the design could easily be adapted to be cued via other sensory modalities.

 This Python library is used by a Raspberry Pi to control the hardware of the behavioural task, and is then used to manipulate the data collected during